tinythings/logjet/doc/daemon.md

 Replay is strictly sequential today.
 Resume exists per connection via `from_seq`.
 In `drain` mode, records are consumed only after the downstream side acknowledges successful export.
-There is no persisted checkpoint yet.
+Bridge mode can also persist the last forwarded sequence through `upstream.state-file`.

 ### Continuous Bridge